Convergence of Adam Under Relaxed Assumptions

 In order to obtain the upper bound, we need the following two lemmas.
-First, denoting $\epsilon_t:=\hm_t-\nabla f(x_t)$, we can obtain the following informal descent lemma for deterministic Adam. \begin{lemma}[descent lemma, informal] For any $t<\tau$, choosing $G\ge\lambda$ and small enough $\eta$, we have
+First, denoting $\epsilon_t:=\hm_t-\nabla f(x_t)$, we can obtain the following informal descent lemma for deterministic Adam. \begin{lemma}[Descent lemma, informal] For any $t<\tau$, choosing $G\ge\lambda$ and a small enough $\eta$,